magnars/tagedit/README.md

  - `tagedit-forward-slurp-tag` moves the next sibling into this tag.
  - `tagedit-forward-barf-tag` moves the last child out of this tag.
+ - `tagedit-kill-attribute` kills the html attribute at point.

 ## Setup